mohsenatigh/libzrvan/README.md

     libzrvan::utils::SpinLock

-Simple spinlock implementation using std::atomic. in low contention situations this lock act as a simple spinlock but in highly contention systems it acts as a sleeping mutex.
+Simple spinlock implementation. in low contention situations this lock act as a simple spinlock but in highly contention systems it acts as a sleeping mutex.
 When it is acting as a sleeping mutex the performance is highly dependent on the OS scheduling algorithm and timer

 The following chart compares the performance of the common synchronization mechanism used in Linux with libzrvan::utils::SpinLock